ewolff/service-mesh-primer/manuscript/03-Example.md

 measured.
 However, data about the internal state of the microservice is not measured.
 To get that data, the microservice would need to report it to the monitoring infrastructure.

-#### Monitoring

-The example uses only the metrics provided by the proxies and the Kubernetes infrastructure for monitoring.
-This approach has some
-benefits:

-* It has no impact on the code of the microservice whatsoever.
-Metrics are measured only by the proxy, so any microservice will report the same metrics -- no matter in what programming language they are written or which framework they use.

-* The metrics give a good impression about the state of the microservice.
-The metrics show the performance and reliability that a user or client would see.
-This is enough to ensure that service level agreements and quality of service is met.

-So the metrics provided by Istio might be enough to manage a microservices system.

 #### Prometheus